 - Consult the Workday Training website for information about creating a job requisition for staff and fixed duration staff, and more.

 - Work with your HR Business Partner to write an enticing position focus, evaluate appropriate skill and ability levels, research market-based data, provide support with diversity outreach, or develop an advertising plan to attract the right candidates.

 3. Run an Effective Interview and Selection Process

 Based on the intake discussion, your Talent Acquisition Partner will send qualified candidates for your review.
 Talent Acquisition Partners can also assist with developing or reviewing interview questions, and recommending an appropriate interview process.
 Consider the following:

 - Identify individuals who will be part of the interview process, including a person responsible for scheduling interviews.

 - Share your job description with your interview team, and ensure they understand their role in the process.

-- Review best practices for conducting an effective interview, taking/retaining notes, reference checks*, tips, and background checks.
+- Review best practices for conducting an effective interview, taking/retaining notes, reference checks* and background checks.

-- Provide feedback to your Recruiter on internal candidates and inform them of which candidates are interviewed.
+- Provide feedback to your TAP on internal candidates and inform them of which candidates are interviewed.

 - Learn how to send communications to your candidates in STARS and set up email filters in Outlook.
 Establish a timeline for next steps in the process.